aws/aws-rfdk/CONTRIBUTING.md

     >>> bash-4.2$
     ./pack.sh

-    # To build & test your changes to the AWS RFDK package
+    # To build & test your changes to the RFDK package
     # Note: Must have done at least one run of ./build.sh to build the build tools.
     >>> bash-4.2$
     cd packages/aws-rfdk